-

 Hiring an Estate Planning Attorney

-As estate planning can be tedious, an estate planning attorney can guide you through developing a long-term plan, drafting important legal documents, and making sure you’re all accounted for.
 When selecting which estate planning attorney is right for you, you’ll want to determine your specific needs, factor in costs, and ask others if they can recommend an attorney.
-Before settling on an estate planning attorney, it can benefit you to learn about the firm:
+Before settling on an estate planning attorney, it can benefit you to learn about the firm.
+Be sure to ask:

 - Do you primarily focus on estate planning?